Auties00/Cobalt/README.md

   .register(yourPhoneNumberWithCountryCode)
   ```

-Now you can connect to your session:
+Now you can connect to your sessionRecord:
   ```java
   .connect()
   ```